 c. at least one advanced semester unit (300-level or above) in each field;

-d. at least six advanced semester units within the chosen fields of study.
+d. at least four advanced semester units within the chosen fields of study.

 Form A must include the signatures of faculty sponsors in each field listed.
 One of these faculty sponsors must be designated as the primary academic advisor.

 3. A current academic transcript.
 Students choosing the multi-field major program are encouraged but not required to pursue an interdisciplinary, independent project (Multifield 489 and/or 490) as part of the major.